Lychnian/readme-file-generator/README.md

 This process allows you to maintain a history of README files for different versions of your project and ensures that your project's documentation is always up-to-date, or simply delete them when you complete your project.

 ## Demo

 Watch my YouTube README File Generator Demo at https://youtu.be/5LQGQhQHjRc

+Note:  I created the README file for this project's repository during the Screencastify recording of the demo, which you can watch through the YouTube link above.
+Everything went smoothly!

 Application and Demo Screenshots: